nsayer/Orthrus/README.md

-You can load that image using SAM-BA by shorting the ERASE jumper, then using SAM-BA over USB to load the image into place and set the GPNVM bits to 0x103 (boot from flash, security bit on, and TCB config 2).
+You can load that image using SAM-BA by shorting the ERASE jumper, then using SAM-BA over USB to load the image into place and set the GPNVM bits to 0x103 (boot from flash, security bit on, and TCM config 2).
 That will lock the firmware in and prevent debug access until and unless an ERASE is performed.
 You can also load the code in via SWD over the JTAG connector.
 Again, setting the security bit after flashing is recommended for production use.